-- 9(1) An elected councillor or a councillor who holds office pursuant to clause 7(2)(c) may resign by giving written notice of his or her resignation to the council. - (2) An appointed councillor may resign by giving written notice of his or her resignation to the minister and the council. - (3) The resignation of a councillor is effective on the date stated in the written notice or if no date is stated in the written notice: - (a) in the case of a resignation of a elected councillor or a councillor who holds office pursuant to clause 7(2)(c), on the date the written notice is received by the council; or - (b) in the case of a resignation of an appointed councillor, on the day the written notice is received by the minister.
+- 9(1) A councillor elected or appointed pursuant to clause 7(2)(a) may resign by giving a written notice of resignation to the council. - (2) A councillor appointed pursuant to section 8 may resign by giving a written notice of resignation to the minister and the council. - (3) The resignation of a councillor is effective on the date stated on the written notice or, if no date is stated: - (a) in the case of the resignation of a councillor elected or appointed pursuant to clause 7(2)(a), on the date the written notice is received by the council; or - (b) in the case of the resignation of a councillor appointed pursuant to section 8, on the date the written notice is received by the minister.